 8) In our opinion and according to the information and explanations given to us theCompany has not defaulted in the repayment of dues to banks & financial institutions.The Company has not taken any loan either from the government and has not issued anydebentures.

 9) Based upon the audit procedures performed and the information and explanations givenby the management the company has not raised moneys by way of initial public offer orfurther public offer during the year under review.
 The company had utilized the moneyraised by way of term loan during the year for the purpose for which they were raised.

-10) Based upon the audit procedures performed and the information and explanationsgiven by the management we report that no fraud by the Company or on the company by itsofficers or employees has been noticed or reported during the year nor have we been informed ofany such case by the management.
+10) Based upon the audit procedures performed and the information and explanationsgiven to us no fraud by the Company and no material fraud on the company by its officersor employees has been noticed or reported during the year nor have we been informed ofany such case by the management.

 11) Based upon the audit procedures performed and the information and explanationsgiven by the management the managerial remuneration has been paid or provided inaccordance with the requisite approvals mandated by the provisions of section 197 readwith Schedule V to the Companies Act;

 12) In our opinion the Company is not a Nidhi Company.
 Therefore the provisions ofclause 4 (xii) of the Order are not applicable to the Company.

 13) In our opinion and according to the information and explanation given to us alltransactions with the related parties are in compliance with section 177 and 188 ofCompanies Act 2013 and the details have been disclosed in the Financial Statements asrequired by the applicable accounting standards.

 14) Based upon the audit procedures performed and the information and explanationsgiven by the management the company has not made any preferential allotment or privateplacement of shares or fully or partly convertible debentures during the year underreview.
 Accordingly the provisions of clause 3 (xiv) of the Order are not applicable tothe Company and hence not commented upon.